 Departure for Johannesburg

-This afternoon, you will arrive at the lodge in time for lunch.
-Later, you can choose to go on a game drive in the Reserve to get a feel for the next five nights or relax at the lodge.
-This evening, you will enjoy a delicious dinner along with an introductory session on the next few days.
+Your tour begins with being collected from your hotel or off an early flight and hitting the road for the !Khamab Kalahari Reserve, the largest private Big 5 game reserve in South Africa spanning around 95 000 hectares.
+This afternoon you will arrive at the lodge in time for lunch, later you can choose to go out on a game drive in the Reserve and get a feel of what the next 5 nights will be like, or relax at the lodge.
+This evening you will enjoy a delicious dinner along with an introductory session on the next few days.

 Over the next few days, you’ll experience the stunning beauty and solitude of the Kalahari.
 Each day will begin with the sunrise and the sounds of the early animal chorus, followed by breakfast and the packing up of camp.
 Then, you’ll set out for a few hours, taking breaks whenever the group needs to rest.

 This part of the Kalahari boasts a variety of habitats, creating a well-balanced ecosystem.
-While on the trail, you’ll encounter a range of wildlife typical of dry, arid environments, such as gemsbok, lions, meerkats, and springbok.
+While on trail, you’ll encounter a range of wildlife typical of dry, arid environments, such as gemsbok, lions, meerkats, and springbok.
 You’ll also have the chance to see predators like leopards, wild dogs, cheetahs, and spotted hyenas.
 Elephants, rhinos, wildebeest, antelope, giraffes, and more call these diverse landscapes home.
 If you’re fortunate, you might spot rarer species along the way, such as brown hyenas, African wildcats, honey badgers, bat-eared foxes, and cape foxes.
 The birdlife is equally impressive, with raptors soaring above and the skies even hosting the mighty Kori Bustard, the largest flying bird in Africa.

 Your 5-day wilderness trail is nearing its end.
 Pack up camp one final time and embark on your last walking safari before meeting the safari vehicle for your transfer back to the lodge.
 This evening, you can choose to enjoy a sundowner game drive or simply unwind at the lodge.
 Dinner will be followed by a closing session, giving you the chance to reflect on your adventure and share memories around the campfire from your unforgettable days in the wilderness.